GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 ### 7.6.
 Add annotated contour lines

 Finally, you can use -A to add annotated contour lines.
-For example if you want to add labels with font 5, within a white box with border for every 2000 contour line you can use:
+For example, if you want to add labels with font 5, within a white box with border for every 2000 contour line you can use:

     gmt grdcontour @earth_synbath -Ln -Q500k -C200 -Wc0,gray15,dashed -A2000+f5+p+gwhite -Wa0